KokelSan/The-Cratest-game/README.md

 <img src="Assets/Banner.png" alt="Banner.jpg"/>

 ## The project 🚀
-The concept of the game is inspired by UTC’s most famous event of new students’ integration activities : the battle in the forest.
+The concept of the game is inspired by UTC’s most famous event of new students’ integration activities : the Battle in the Forest.
 It is a great moment where 4 clans are split over a large field in a forest.
 Each player has a ribbon attached to its thigh and the goal is simple : collect the largest number of opponent's ribbons to win the round.

 I got the idea of this game when those integration activities turned online due to covid.
 I felt sad for new students because they would not know and live this iconic moment.
 In that way I wanted to translate it into an online multiplayer game, inspired by party-games such as Mario Party or Fall Guys.